kfarrelly/final2/README.md

   Localhost should open in the browser automatically, make sure metamask is on Rinkeby test network.

-■  	Run a local development server
+■  	Run a local development server **if you migrate on a testnetwork or live network you may run into gas issues**

     Run ganache in the background